AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 Miners would need to do this for *all* simplex-chains that they reflect.
 Predictably, this has overhead with order $O(N_1 \cdot \log_2 N_1)$, where $N_1$ is the number of chains in the simplex.
 This method has complexity $O(c \cdot \log_2 c)$ which is discussed in \autoref{sec:complexity-reflection-proof}.

+\defineTerm{Explicit Proofs (+PoRs)}{
+    The UT protocol variant wherein miners/validators explicitly record \emph{both} reflected headers \emph{and} the single missing merkle branch required to prove reflection
+}

 Do we *need* to include proofs of reflection, though?
 Is it possible to avoid the explicit inclusion of those proofs, potentially allowing for $O(c)$ complexity instead?

 If miners of any simplex-chain download the blocks of *all* simplex-chains -- as mentioned in \autoref{sec:availability-of-blocks} -- then including all necessary proofs of reflection can be made redundant.
 Since miners, theoretically, have all the necessary data to construct the proofs, do those miners need to actually include those proofs?
 Could we treat those proofs as witnesses and prune them -- similar to SegWit?

+\defineTerm{Omitted Proofs (+OP)}{
+    The UT protocol variant wherein miners/validators explicitly record \emph{only} reflected headers, such that necessary proofs of reflection are deterministically recalculable
+}

-There would be some downsides to excluding the proofs of reflection.
-For one, it would mean that simplex-chain nodes, during an initial sync, would not be able to verify Proofs of Reflection without auxillary data -- potentially a lot.
+There would be some downsides to omitting the proofs of reflection.
+For one, it would mean that simplex-chain nodes, during an initial sync, would not be able to verify the PoRs without auxillary data -- potentially a lot.
 Secondly, it would mean that miners *must* track the state of *all* reflections in the simplex for some period of time so that they ensure the integrity of the reflection protocol.
 Given \autoref{sec:availability-of-blocks}, this is possible without significant overhead.

 A practical method for treating proofs of reflection as witnesses that may be excluded/pruned is discussed in \autoref{sec:segmented-state}.